-Santa Monica College has developed various educational approaches to serve students with acquired brain injuries.
+Santa Monica College has developed various educational approaches to serving students with acquired brain injuries.
 Our students' success rates are such that we encourage anyone with an interest in educational growth to take part in our program.

-The SMC Acquired Brain Injury (ABI) Program is designed for the adult who wants to pursue educational goals.
-SMC offers two types of educational opportunities for those with acquired brain injuries:
+The SMC Acquired Brain Injury (ABI) Program is designed for the adult who wants to pursue educational and personal development goals.
+SMC offers two types of opportunities for those with an acquired brain injury:

 For credit coursework are available with support services to complete a degree or certificate at SMC or transfer to another accredited higher education institution.

 Classes: Enrollment in the "for credit" pathway includes at least 2 core skills classes such as ABI Strategies, Physical Education, Independent Living Skills, Adapted Computer Training, Career Planning, and Job Search Skills, as well as mainstream academic or vocational courses.

 Support services include assessment of educational limitations and recommended academic adjustments, educational planning, classroom accommodations such as notetakers, modification of testing, audiotaping, assistive listening devices, alternate media, and priority registration.

 Noncredit coursework with or without support services to further personal development and/or work towards academic readiness.
 Enrollment in this pathway includes classes, such as: